devanshi-j/Everything-about-5G/README.md

      BEAM SWEEPING: It means when a gNodeB is not able to generate multiple beams, it creates a single beam and flashes it in differnt areas at different times.
 Reapets it on loop.

 # Module 6
+*5G RAN
+BBU(base band unit): The data tha you see on your screens before being converted into freaquency is known as base band.

+RRH(remote radio head) or RU(radio Unit): After the base band signal is converted into frequency it is known as Ru/RRH.

+*EVOLUTION OF RAN
+1. D-RAN (distributed RAN): it means that you need to have a BBU seprately at each base station with RRH for transfer and recieving of data.

+2. C-RAN (Centralised RAN): It meqns that you can have a BBU pool(collection of BBU at the same place) so indivisual BBU for RU will not be needed.

+*Fronthaul: the wire that carries data from BBU to RRH/RU.

+3. vRAN (virtualised RAN): It functions the same as cRAN but the BBU pool are made on cloud based servers instead of actual hardware.
+It will create a system that will offer diverse 5G services.
+  ADVANTAGES:
+  1. Since service providers will not have to purchase hardware there CAPEX & OPEX costs will reduce.
+  2. You can buy BBu and RU from different vendors.
+  3. It will help in cell densification.

+* RAN functional split:
+   The BBU can be divided into components:
+  1. CU: used for making strategic and long term decisions.
+So, loacted
+     at a single location.
+One is present with many number of DU's
+  2. DU: This can be located at many locations.
+Present with mostly every RU.